 You can check what theoretical internet speed you should be able to achieve at your property here.

 Properties which are too far from the Crossroad cabinet or are not for whatever reason connected to the cabinet, or those on Rushton Spencer exchange may struggle to get decent internet speeds.
+There has recently been further work by Openreach to improve speeds for those further away from the crossroads box i.e. those on the southern side of the village (but not those that are connected to the Rushton SPencer exchange (phone numbers beginning 226XXX).
 The Parish Council are not aware of any current plans to extend the Superfast fixed line provision (i.e. add more cabinets or take fibre to individual premises) to other areas of the village (despite much campaining!)

 There are also one or two areas or properties that do have fibre connections to their properties and as such should have very fast internet speeds.